Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Peter Ruby is a partner in the Dispute Resolution Group and co-leads the Technology Law Group at Goodmans.
-He has a national and international practice focused on technology, energy, corporate, commercial, and restructuring litigation and arbitration.
+Peter Ruby is a partner in the Dispute Resolution Group.
+He has a national and international practice focused on the litigation and arbitration of a wide variety of business disputes, including related to technology, energy, corporate, commercial, and restructuring matters.

-Peter handles disputes and regulatory matters relating to the energy industry, has acted as counsel for the Canadian Electricity Association, electricity utilities, developers and operators of renewable power projects, resource companies and provincial government bodies.
+Peter handles disputes and regulatory matters relating to the energy industry, has acted as counsel for the Canadian Electricity Association, the Electricity Distributors Association, electricity utilities, developers and operators of renewable power projects, resource companies and provincial government bodies.
 He has appeared at the Ontario Energy Board with respect to generation, transmission, mergers and acquisitions, real estate development and distribution issues, and before other provincial energy regulators.

-With respect to privacy and data protection, Peter has successfully litigated business-related privacy cases and has considerable experience assisting clients, on a highly confidential basis, on data breach incidents.
+With respect to privacy and data protection, Peter has litigated business-related privacy cases and has considerable experience assisting clients, on a highly confidential basis, on data breach incidents and cybersecurity.
 He also assists organizations to deal with privacy inquiries and investigations by privacy commissioners, and to negotiate privacy-related agreements.

 Peter also represents clients with respect to a variety of corporate, commercial and restructuring disputes, including shareholder matters, contract interpretation and application issues and acquisition-related disputes.

-In addition to his busy counsel practice, Peter acts as an arbitrator and mediator.
-He is a member arbitrator/mediator of Arbitration Place, on the Canadian roster of the AAA’s International Center for Dispute Resolution, and is the Chair of the North America committee of the Silicon Valley Arbitration & Mediation Center.
+In addition to his busy counsel practice, Peter acts as a sole and panel-member arbitrator and mediator.
+He is a member arbitrator/mediator of Arbitration Place, on the Canadian roster of the AAA’s International Center for Dispute Resolution.

 Peter’s representative work includes acting for: